FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 Content monitoring

-FamilyKeeper advertises that it offers content monitoring for social media platforms like WhatsApp, Instagram, and Snapchat.
+FamilyKeeper advertises content monitoring for social media platforms such as WhatsApp, Instagram, and Snapchat.

 FamilyKeeper web protection tab